ands/pixel/README.md

 Fast pixelflut server written in C. It is a collaborative coding game.
 See https://cccgoe.de/wiki/Pixelflut for details about the game itself.
 In short: project the pixelflut server output onto a wall where many people can see it.
 Connected clients can then set single pixels by sending a string like "PX [x] [y] [color]\n" (e.g. "PX 100 300 00FF12\n") to its TCP socket.
 Use netcat, python or whatever you want.

 ## Hardware requirements
-Every x86 dual-core with a little bit of graphics power (for 2D SDL) should work.
+Every cpu with a little bit of power (for 2D SDL) should work.
 On an Core i3-4010U you can easily utilize a 1 GBit Nic.
+On Raspberry Pi 4B you get around 30 megabytes/sek.
 On large events, 10 GBit fiber and a few more CPU-Cores are even more fun.
 On real server hardware you want to add a graphics card.
 One thread per CPU-Core seems to be a good rule of thumb.

 ## Features
 - Multithreaded
 - Can display an overlay with some statistics
-- Serves real-time WebGL histogram and help text to browsers (same TCP port)
+- Webinterface serves real-time WebGL histogram and help text (same TCP port)
 - Optional fade to black for old pixels to encourage pixel refreshes
 - Supported commands:
   - send pixel: 'PX {x} {y} {GG or RRGGBB or RRGGBBAA as HEX}\n'